AtharvaDharia0732/AtharvaDharia0732/README.md

 👋 Hello there!
 I'm Atharva Dharia, a passionate Computer Science undergraduate student with a major in Data Science in Health Sciences and a dual major in Economics.
 I have a strong foundation in various data-related tools and technologies, and I'm always excited to dive into new challenges and explore the world of data.

+Proficient in Power BI, SQL, Tableau, and Python, I'm ready to tackle data-driven problems and create insightful visualizations.

 ## About Me

-  📚 **Education**: Currently pursuing a degree in Computer Science with a focus on Data Science in Health Sciences and a dual major in Economics.
+  📚 **Education**: Currently pursuing a degree in Data Science with focus in Health Sciences and a dual degree in Economics.

-  💻 **Skills**: Proficient in Power BI, SQL, Tableau, and Python, I'm ready to tackle data-driven problems and create insightful visualizations.
+  💻 **Skills**:

+ <li> Tools/Frameworks: Power BI, Tableau, Scikit-Learn, Matplotlib, Jupyter Notebooks, Excel</li>

+  <li>Programming Languages: Python, SQL, R</li>

+## Portfolio Highlights
 🌟 Here's what you can expect to find in my portfolio:

-## Portfolio Highlights

 ### 1. Projects

 🛠️ I've poured my heart and soul into a variety of projects, ranging from web applications, mobile apps, data analysis, and more.
 Each project comes with its own set of challenges, and I'm always up for the challenge.